flakesbourg/Hint_Please_Game/README.md

 In possible future updates the host view may show more information like the hints a player bought or all available hints.

-## Rules
-The following rules apply for the game:
-* To get closer to the answer, a player can buy up to 2 hints with their credit.
-* The price of a hint is higher the more helpful it is.
-* If a player guessed correct, the players balance increases by 15.
-* The player with the highest credit by the end of the game wins.

 ## Run the application
 The following steps need to be followed:
 1. Build the react app inside the client folder: